 The Driver Assistance Package also includes Blind Spot Assist, which monitors both blind spots behind and to the side of the vehicle.
 Whenever a turn signal is activated with a vehicle in the blind spot, the driver gets visual and audible warnings.

-The Mercedes-Benz SL-Class is a serious roadster that can easily be cross-shaped with more exotic brands and models including the Ferrari California the Maserati GranTurismo Convertible and the Aston Martin DB9 Volante.
+The Mercedes-Benz SL-Class is a serious roadster that can easily be cross-shaped with more exotic models including the Maserati GranTurismo Convertible and the Aston Martin DB9 Volante.